borisboc/docker_image_annotations/README.md

 #### For other containers

-You can use Visual Studio remote connexion on a `Dev Container`.
+You can use Visual Studio Code remote connexion on a `Dev Container`.
 Or `Docker Desktop`.
 Connect on the container you want to play with (let's say `img_annotations_fiftyone` ).
 Inside a container terminal, go to relevant folder.
 E.g. `/home/local_images/` , then type